Skip to content

 ├── docker-compose.yml

-Finally, from wherever you've put your docker-compose.yml file, start the Docker stack:
+Finally, from wherever you've put your docker-compose.yml file, start the Docker Compose stack:

 cd gathio-docker